Nurture your reputation

 Attract outside applicants

 Do your research to make sure that your job description will get in front of the right people.
 For example, use job titles like those found outside government.
-More job seekers are likely to understand a post for “Software Developer” more than one for an “IT Specialist APPSW.”
+More job seekers are likely to understand a post for “Software Engineer” more than one for an “IT Specialist APPSW.”

 Look at job postings outside of government and write position descriptions that mirror them.
 Industry applicants will find these more familiar.

 Be selective about your must-haves

 Too often, job descriptions list every single technology under the sun.
 Narrow the list down to the skills you really need.
 For example, if you’re willing to train someone to use InVision, experience with InVision isn’t required for candidates.